j3-fortran/fortran_proposals/README.md

 [Gary Klimowicz](https://github.com/gklimowicz)
 (all members of the Fortran Committee).
-We plan to maintain this repository, keep it up to date with what the committee is doing and use it to collaborate on ideas and proposal with the Fortran community.
+We plan to maintain this repository, keep it up to date with what the committee is doing and use it to collaborate on ideas and proposals with the Fortran community.

 ## Links